 Romania is consistently identified as a major country of origin of potential victims of modern slavery identified in the UK.
 The Commissioner has worked to strengthen the already positive bi-lateral anti-slavery partnership with Romania.

-In June 2015 the Commissioner met with Romanian Ministers and senior officials in Bucharest to discuss the trafficking and enslavement of Romanians in the UK.
 During meetings with the National Agency Against Trafficking in Persons, the National Police and also the Prosecution Office (Directorate for Organised Crime and Terrorism), it was identified that although there have been a number of successful joint investigations, there are significant discrepancies with regards to the data held in Romania and the UK on the numbers of victims, suspects and prosecutions involving Romanian victims of human trafficking.

 Positive cooperation has been established between Romania and the UK to tackle modern slavery, but the lack of strategic coordination has been preventing a fully effective response.
 The Commissioner is therefore working with senior Romanian officials on development and implementation of collaborative solutions.